hdturner/hdturner.github.io/README.md

 	3. Windows Weekly

 ## **Interesting Websites**
-	[Reddit] (https://www.reddit.com) Great source for human curated content on just about any subject matter.
+	[Reddit](https://www.reddit.com) Great source for human curated content on just about any subject matter.
+	[Udemy](https://www.udemy.com).
+Where I go to work on and study for new certifications